-The second multivariate model showed that age, retained tooth root, and disorder of teeth and their supporting structures (unspecified) have an inversely proportional relationship and a lower probability of presenting COVID-19 compared to people who do not have such a history (Table 2).
+The second multivariate model showed that age, retained dental root, and teeth disorder and supporting structures, unspecified have an inversely proportional relationship and a lower probability of presenting COVID-19 compared to people who do not have such a history (Table 2).
 While, pulpitis increases the risk at least 2 times more (Table 2).
-Finally, the third model shows that the probability of presenting COVID-19 in a 40-year-old person with pulpitis is 62.5%; in a 40-year-old person with retained tooth root, the probability is 21.2%, and in a person of the same age with a disorder of the teeth and their supporting structures, the probability is 18.6%, compared to a 40-year-old person who does not have the same history indicated above (43.2%).
-Retained tooth root and disorders of the teeth and their supporting structures continue to show an inversely proportional relationship (Table 2).
+Finally, the third model shows that the probability of presenting COVID-19 in a 40-year-old person with pulpitis is 62.5%; in a 40-year-old person with retained dental root, the probability is 21.2%, and in a person of the same age with a teeth disorder and supporting structures (unspecified), the probability is 18.6%, compared to a 40-year-old person who does not have the same history indicated above (43.2%).
+Retained dental root and teeth disorder of and supporting structures (unspecified) continue to show an inversely proportional relationship (Table 2).